2025siddhidas-bot/oral-insulin-valuation/README.md

 * This establishes a Base Case access rate of 7.43% (38 million accessing / 511 million total).
 * The Bull Case access rate is established at 15.49% (79.2 million needed / 511 million total).
 * The total global vial volume required for 2030 is projected at 633.7 million.
-* Source: Basu S, Yudkin J, Kehlenbrink S et al., Estimation of global insulin use for type 2 diabetes, 2018–30: a microsimulation analysis, The Lancet Diabetes & Endocrinology, 2018[cite: 1].
+* Source: Basu S, Yudkin J, Kehlenbrink S et al., Estimation of global insulin use for type 2 diabetes, 2018–30: a microsimulation analysis, The Lancet Diabetes & Endocrinology, 2018.

 ---

 ## 📈 2.
 Market Capture (LRx Proxy Dynamics)
 Since oral insulin is an emerging modality, market capture rates are proxied using historical adoption curves of insulin analogs and oral GLP-1s.
 * **Bear Case (8%):** Based on the absolute ceiling of adoption rates historically seen for insulin analogs.
-Sourced from IQVIA's report on insulin market dynamics[cite: 1].
+Sourced from IQVIA's report on insulin market dynamics.
-* **Base Case (15%):** Anchored between the 14% GLP-1 market share captured by Rybelsus (PharmaVoice) and the 16.4% oral revenue capture reported in Novo Nordisk's 2023 SEC Annual Results[cite: 1].
+* **Base Case (15%):** Anchored between the 14% GLP-1 market share captured by Rybelsus (PharmaVoice) and the 16.4% oral revenue capture reported in Novo Nordisk's 2023 SEC Annual Results.
-* **Bull Case (33%):** Based on IQVIA data demonstrating that Oral Wegovy captured one-third of all new GLP-1 New-to-Brand market demand within just 8 weeks of launch[cite: 1].
+* **Bull Case (33%):** Based on IQVIA data demonstrating that Oral Wegovy captured one-third of all new GLP-1 New-to-Brand market demand within just 8 weeks of launch.

 ---